StyraOSS/styra-init-action/README.md

 Both `pinact` and `ratchet` make maintenance easy as well with an available update option.

 Furthermore, dependabot will update pinned-ref actions in much the same way as it does for tags, so there's no downside to pinning.

+## Community

+For questions, discussions and announcements related to Styra products, services and open source projects, please join the Styra community on [Slack](https://inviter.co/styra)!